 Burkina Faso Travel Warning

-The Department of State warns U.S. citizens of the risks of travel to Burkina Faso.
-U.S. citizens in Burkina Faso, and those considering travel to Burkina Faso, should evaluate their personal security situation in light of continuing threats to safety and security.
-The ability of the U.S. Embassy to provide consular services in remote and rural areas is limited.
-U.S. citizens should take steps to mitigate the risk of becoming a victim of violent acts, and reduce exposure to locations routinely frequented by Westerners.
-This Travel Warning replaces the Travel Warning issued on October 9, 2015.
+The Department of State warns U.S. citizens of the risks of travel to Burkina Faso, and recommends they avoid travel to the northern part of the Sahel region, and exercise caution in the rest of Burkina Faso, due to continuing threats to safety and security, including terrorism.
+The ability of the U.S. Embassy to provide consular services in remote and rural areas of the country is limited.
+This Travel Warning replaces the Travel Warning issued on January 20, 2016.

-The U.S. Embassy has placed restrictions on official government travel to Dori, Djibo, the road that connects these cities, and all areas north of that road.
-Embassy personnel are also prohibited from traveling to or staying at Parc National du W (Parc W), the regional national park located on Burkina Faso’s southeastern border with Niger and Benin.
+Due to the risk of attacks throughout the Sahel region, the U.S. Embassy has placed restrictions on official government travel to Dori and Djibo, the road that connects these cities, and all areas north of that road.
+Embassy personnel traveling to or staying at Parc National du W (Parc W), the regional national park located on Burkina Faso’s southeastern border with Niger and Benin, must arrange armed escort with Burkina Faso security forces.
 U.S. citizens are encouraged to follow the same guidance.

 For further information: